wdi-sf-fall/notes/functions.md

 Which variables can be seen/used from what places in our program.

-Variables declared outside of functions are said to be in the Global Scope.
+Variables declared outside of all functions are said to be in the Global Scope.

 Variables declared inside of functions are scoped locally to that function.